prescottbreeden/portfolio_flask/README.md

 ## To Install
 1) clone repository
 2) run 'python3 -m venv virtualenv' to create environment
+3) run 'source virtualenv/bin/activate' to activate environment
-3) run 'pip install -r requirements.txt'
+4) run 'pip install -r requirements.txt'
-4) run 'npm install' (optional)
+5) run 'npm install' (optional)
-5) run 'export FLASK_APP=server.py'
+6) run 'export FLASK_APP=server.py'
-6) run 'export FLASK_ENV=development'
+7) run 'export FLASK_ENV=development'
-7) run 'export FLASK_DEBUG=1'
+8) run 'export FLASK_DEBUG=1'
-8) run 'flask run'
+9) run 'flask run'

 ### Debug pip
-Sometimes installing pip modules from requirements.txt is buggy and you have to install dependencies individually:
+If you get an error, chances are it is because installing pip modules from requirements.txt can be buggy and you will have to install dependencies individually.
+Run these lines with your virtual environment active:
 - pip install flask
 - pip install flask-migrate
 - pip install flask-sqlalchemy